Seed (TV series)

 Seed is a Canadian single-camera sitcom television series.
-The series starred Adam Korson as Harry Dacosta, sperm donor, and followed his interactions with new-found relatives that had been conceived from the donation.
+The series starred Adam Korson as Harry Dacosta, sperm donor, and followed his interactions with new-found relatives who had been conceived from the donation.

 The series premiered on February 4, 2013 on Citytv, and was briefly picked up by the U.S. CW network (however, it was removed after two episodes due to low ratings).
 In 2014, the series was cancelled by Citytv after two seasons.

 Synopsis

 An ill-equipped bachelor discovers his foray into sperm donation has resulted in many offspring and finds himself entangled in the lives of his new-found children and their less-than-thrilled families.